plihelix/l2m/README.md

 `lightlocalmarket test [SYMBOL]` will retrieve the last daily data OHLV for the symbol from the database and output it to the console.
 <img src="assets/dataretrieval_test.png">

-`lightlocalmarket all` wil list the status of every component in the index.
+`lightlocalmarket all` will list the status of every component in the index.
 <img src="assets/all_downloadinprogress.png">

 # *`TARGETS:`*